 If you are in F or J status, your international advisor must record your arrival in the United States in SEVIS before you can apply for an SSN.
 You should wait 5 business days after completing your check-in with your international advisor to ensure that your record of arrival has reached the Social Security Administration database.
 It normally takes three to six weeks to process an SSN application.

 You will receive detailed instructions about your SSN application from ISP during your immigration check-in.

 Do not apply for the SSN before your check-in at Human Resources or with the Faculty Records Office.

 If Human Resources provides you with SSN appliation assistance, your Social Security card will be mailed to Caltech.
 Once it is received, you will be contacted so that you can pick it up from Human Resources.
 While you are waiting for your SSN application to be processed, you will receive pay from Caltech.

 Dependents may be able to able to obtain an SSN once they are eligible to work in the United States.
 For example a J-2 spouse who has an EAD may apply for an SSN.

 If you or your dependents are not eligible for the SSN but you have a tax reporting obligation, you must apply for an ITIN.
 If you or your dependents need an ITIN, you may be eligible to apply for an ITIN before you file your taxes or at the same time as you submit your tax filings.
-Procurement Services has General ITIN Information about the ITIN application process on their website, under the Vendor and Supplier Guides.
-See also the IRS website for further information.
+See the IRS website for further information.